Raptors top Pacers to take series lead

 Powell put an exclamation on the comeback throwing down a monster dunk, much to the delight of the sellout crowd of 19,800 in attendance at Air Canada Centre.

-DeRozan gave the Raptors their first lead of the game, draining a 3-pointer with 4:15 remaining and the Raptors never relented.
+DeRozan gave the Raptors their first lead of the game, draining a 3-pointer with 4:15 remaining and they never relented.

 DeRozan finished with a team-high 34 points and Kyle Lowry added 14 points, four rebounds and five assists.
 Jonas Valanciunas chipped in with 11 points.